rate as a relationship

 This is the slope of the secant line through the points and .

-This rate-of-change is the constant rate-of-change that would be needed in order to get from one endpoint of the interval to the other.
-Of course, we can see from the graph that the rate-of-change really varies over the interval.
+This rate-of-change is the constant rate-of-change that would be needed in order for a linear funciton to match the endpoint values of the function.
+Of course, we can see from the graph that this rate-of-change varies depending on the interval selected.

 would probably give a better interval.